How to Hike 2 NH4000 Footers in a Day: Mt Tom & Mt Field

 Navigating more rock and log stairs as we approached the summit.

-At the top of the stairs, the trail opened to a small clearing with a view of the summit cairn.
-Mt Tom rises 4,051 feet above sea level making it the lowest mountain in the Willey Range.
-The wooded summit obscured any views of the surrounding mountains.
+At the top of the stairs, the path led to a small clearing where the summit cairn was visible.
+Standing at 4,051 feet above sea level, Mt Tom is the lowest peak in the Willey Range.
+The forested summit blocked any views of the nearby mountains.

 After exploring and taking a few photos, we took the spur trail back to the junction and then followed the Wiley Range trail toward Mt Field.